 \section{Discussion}

-The rarity (5/30) of molecular absorptions among systems with \hi\ 21-cm absorption, even when the millimeter continuum is strong enough and the CO emission line is detected, might appear surprising, .
+The rarity of molecular absorptions among systems with \hi\ 21cm absorption (5 out of 30) ---even when the mm continuum is suffciently strong and the CO emission line is detected--- might appear surprising.
 But this is likely the consequence of the low surface filling factor (f$_s$) of the molecular gas.
-There may be molecular gas along the line of sight, with a rather wide beam of 10\,kpc scales as seen in the cases with CO emission, but the surface may be filled at f$_s\sim$1\% or lower \citep{Wiklind1997}.
+There may be molecular gas along the line of sight, with a rather wide beam of 10\,kpc scales, as seen in the cases with CO emission, but the surface may be filled at f$_s\sim$1\% or lower \citep{Wiklind1997}.
 In contrast, the filling factor of the atomic gas is higher for the same column density.
-In addition, radio continuum emission is more extended at cm wavelength than at mm wavelength.
-Both these factors lead to more favorable conditions for the detection of cold atomic gas in absorption at longer wavelengths, than molecular gas at mm wavelengths.
+In addition, radio continuum emission is more extended at cm wavelengths than at mm wavelengths.
+Both these factors lead to more favorable conditions for the detection of cold atomic gas in absorption at longer wavelengths than molecular gas at mm wavelengths.

-When the CO lines are detected in emission, higher spatial resolution observations are required to isolate the compact nuclear continuum emission and avoid that the emission line outshines the absorption signal.
+When the CO lines are detected in emission, higher-spatial-resolution observations are required to isolate the compact nuclear continuum emission and avoid a situation where the emission line outshines the absorption signal.
 NOEMA was used for two of the associated systems detected in emission.
 Although the continuum is strongly detected, the absorption signal is rather weak.
-Detection of weak absorption signals is made in fact more difficult by the influence of strong continuum emission on the noise level, and the baseline stability.
-Alternatively, it is possible to detect absorption in the high-density tracers, such as HCO$^+$, HCN or HNC, which are not detectable in emission.
-This is indeed the case of the intervening system towards PKS1406-076.
+The detection of weak absorption signals is made even more difficult by the influence of strong continuum emission on the noise level and the baseline stability.
+Alternatively, it is possible to detect absorption in the high-density tracers, such as HCO$^+$, HCN, and HNC, which are not detectable in emission.
+This is indeed the case for the intervening system toward PKS1406-076.